BVisagie/robot-framework-template/README.md

 1. Install Python >= `3.12`: [Python.org -> Downloads](https://www.python.org/downloads/)
 2. Install Node.js >= `22`: [Node.js -> Downloads](https://nodejs.org/en) (required to allow UI automation using [Playwright](https://playwright.dev/))
+   1. If you are running a Python Virtual Environment in Linux, you will need something like: [Node.js virtual environment](https://pypi.org/project/nodeenv/)
+      1. `pip install nodeenv`
+      2. `npm install -g npm`
 3. Restore all other Python dependencies within: [requirements.txt](requirements.txt)
    1. `pip install -r requirements.txt`
 4. When running Python virtual environment you might need to set your Python language server to the correct `python.exe`, this should match your Python Virtual environment.